microsoft/terminal/doc/specs/#2634 - Broadcast Input/#2634 - Broadcast Input.md

   setting.
 * `"scope": "tab"`: Toggle the tab's "broadcast to all panes in this tab" setting.
   - This does not modify the set of panes that the user is  broadcasting to in the tab, merely toggles the tab's setting.
 If the user has a set of panes they're broadcasting to in this tab, then toggles this setting on and off, we'll return to broadcasting to that set.
 * `"scope": "pane"`: Add this pane to the set of panes being broadcasted to in this tab.
-    - **TODO: FOR DISCUSSION**: Should this disable the tab's "broadcastToAllPanes" setting?
+  - **TODO!: FOR DISCUSSION**: Should this disable the tab's "broadcastToAllPanes" setting?
 Or should it leave that alone?
 * `"disableBroadcastInput"`: Set the global setting to false, the tab's setting to false, and clear the set of panes being broadcasted to for this tab.
+  - **TODO!** This could also just be `"action": "toggleBroadcastInput", "scope": "none"`

 #### Pros
 * This is exactly how iTerm2 does it, so there's prior art.